Sayantan-23/Minor-Test-ChatGPTAPI/README.md

-### A minor test projects to showcase how to use ChatGPT API and custom prompts
+### A minor test project to showcase how to use ChatGPT API and custom prompts